Celebrities rush to embrace Kamala Harris as Biden bows out – DW – 07/22/2024

 "Joe Biden has been one of America's most consequential presidents, as well as a dear friend and partner to me," he wrote on X. "Today, we've also been reminded — again — that he's a patriot of the highest order."

-Meanwhile, Trump-supporting celebrities like actor and comedian Russell Brand took to social media to argue that Kamala was not an effective public speaker besides commenting on her laugh: Republicans have started to refer to the potential candidate as "cackling Kamala."
+Meanwhile, Trump-supporting celebrities like actor and comedian Russell Brand took to social media to argue that Harris was not an effective public speaker, besides commenting on her laugh.
+Republicans have started to refer to the potential candidate as "cackling Kamala."

 Edited by: Brenda Haas